Stakedllc/code-samples/eth2/README.md

 This will print the associated address and private key; add and save these to your .env file.
 Next, the address needs to be funded.

-The [ETH Staker discord](https://discord.gg/eAuDepM) faucet channel can provide 33 Goerli ETH to your address, allowing for the provisioning of one validator.
+The ETH Staker discord ([invite](https://discord.gg/eAuDepM)) faucet channel can provide 33 Goerli ETH to your address.
 To procure Goerli ETH for more than one validator (recommended), please email sam@staked.us with your Goerli address.

 ## Provision Validators